osilander/simple-ONT-assembly/README.md

 ```

 ### Polishing
 I recommend polishing using Oxford Nanopore's own tool, `medaka`.
-I have not benchmarked the polishing steps very well for any new ONT data (10.4.1).
+I have not benchmarked the polishing steps very well for any new ONT data (10.4.1 with 114 and Dorado basecalls).
 Note that above we have installed `medaka` in its own environment.<br>
 Unfortunately we will also have to select a model.
 Assuming you have recent flow cells, chemistry, and basecalling, this is _very_ likely to be:<br>
 `r104_e81_sup_variant_g610` for super high accuracy "sup" basecalling.<br>
 `r104_e81_hac_variant_g610` for high accuracy "hac" basecalling.<br>